ckaraca/wordpress-docker-plugin-dev/README.md

-This is an easy technique to develop Wordpress plugins through a Docker instance with a locally mounted plugins folder.
+Develop Wordpress plugins easily through a Docker instance with a locally mounted plugins folder.

-Wordpress, Apache and MySQL are all automatically created in tidy, isolated containers that can be created and destroyed as needed, but your plugin folder will remain undisturbed.
+Wordpress, Apache and MySQL are automatically created in tidy, isolated containers that can be created and destroyed as needed while your plugin folder remains undisturbed.

 # Quickstart